Complete Guide: What Credit Score Is Needed to Buy a House?

 Get a Credit Card.
 This one may seem counterintuitive, but if you have no or very little credit history built up, then having a credit card and making payments on it regularly can help you build that history and reach the credit score needed to buy a house.

 Settle Old Debts.
-Old debt collections, judgements, and liens can damage your FICO score.
+Old debt collections, judgments, and liens can damage your FICO score.
 If you’ve asked what should your credit score be to buy a house and found it is lower than you like, many times you can contact a creditor to make a settlement arrangement with them and get a bad mark off your credit report.

 Keep Your Credit Utilization Ratio at or Below 30%.
 While this is not a rule written in stone, it is typically a good idea, according to this article at NerdWallet, and will benefit your credit score needed to buy a house.
 Credit utilization ratio is the amount you owe on credit cards compared to the limit of the cards.